SageAlexander/finalproject/README.md

 ### Story Pitch

-Students pursuing a degree in Nursing are often looking for a stable career with good pay.
-The tradeoff that students accept is the hard work they put in as an undergraduate.
+Students pursuing a degree in nursing are often looking for a stable career path with good pay.
+The tradeoff that nursing students accept is the hard work they put in as an undergraduates.
 Nursing majors have to keep high GPAs, take intense and difficult classes, and are often applying to programs that are heavily impacted (too many students are applying at once).
 While nursing major’s median starting salary is in the top ten of majors analysed by the Wall Street Journal at $54,200, their growing potential is limited.
 Nursing majors have a percent change from starting salaries to mid career salaries of only 23.6, the lowest of all majors analysed.
-Why are nursing majors not paid well for the high stress student lifestyle?
+Why are nursing majors not paid well for the high stress student enviornment?

 ## Who I would contact

 > National Nurses United, Press contact.
 Email press@calnurses.org Rachel Berger – (510) 433-2780

-The national contact for the Nurses Union, Rachel Berger, will help put into context what the current market for working nurses is like.
+The national contact for the NNU, a labor Union, Rachel Berger, will help put into context what the current market for working nurses is like.
 This kind of broad overview will help me understand whether or not gains have been made recently for nurses.

 > Sharon Warner Associate Director and interim MSN (Entry into Nursing) Recruitment, Johns Hopkins University
 > 410-502-7215 | swarner7@jhu.edu

-According to U.S. News and World Report, Johns Hopkins has the #1 nursing program in the U.S. Sharon Warner will help me understand if all Nursing students end up getting certified, and what Nursing students usually do after they graduate.
+According to U.S. News and World Report, Johns Hopkins has the #1 nursing program in the U.S. Sharon Warner will help me understand if all Nursing students end up getting registered, and what Nursing students usually do after they graduate.

 > Robert Rosseter
 > rrosseter@aacnnursing.org
 > (202) 463-6930, ext.
 231

-The American Association of Colleges of Nursing (AACN) put out a report in 2019 that studied the inadequate number of open seats for otherwise qualified nursing students, and Robert Rosseter is the contact.
+The American Association of Colleges of Nursing (AACN) put out a report in 2019 that studied the inadequate number of open seats for otherwise qualified nursing students, and Robert Rosseter is the listed contact.
 I can ask him why he thinks nursing students aren’t being paid that much if there’s a high demand and shortage of nurses.

 ## Data Sources: